-Water corporations and the ESC are now focussed on ensuring the best ways to meet these requirements are established across the sector.
-From 1 July 2018, the ESC will monitor and report on whether the water businesses have implemented their family violence policies.
+Water corporations and the Commission are now focused on the best ways to meet these requirements and establish them across the sector.
+The Essential Services Commission will monitor and report on whether the water businesses have carried out their family violence policies.

 Photo: Ciara Sterling, Head of Community Inclusion, has led Yarra Valley Water's (YVW) response to the Royal Commission and was awarded Australian Water Association Professional of the Year 2018 for her efforts.
 YWV trains all Customer Contact Centre staff in domestic violence awareness and established a specially trained Customer Support team to manage customers at risk due to family violence.
 Courtesy YVW.